1-minute Summary

 Sources and Credits

-Writing came from DISC’s decades of web marketing R&D and practice.
+This post’s writing came from DISC’s decades of web marketing R&D and practice.
 LLMs were used only to verify some statements and to help with basic edits for clarity.